thousmile/go_emqx_exhook/README.md

 appName: go_emqx_exhook
 port: 16565

-# Rocketmq or Rabbitmq or Kafka or Redis
+# Rocketmq or Rabbitmq or RabbitmqStream or Kafka or Redis
 mqType: Rocketmq

 # grpc server tls